Kingxukai/linux/Documentation/userspace-api/media/v4l/subdev-formats.rst

-On LVDS buses, usually each sample is transferred serialized in seven time slots per pixel clock, on three (18-bit) or four (24-bit) or five (30-bit) differential data pairs at the same time.
+On LVDS buses, usually each sample is transferred serialized in seven time slots per pixel clock, on three (18-bit) or four (24-bit) or five (30-bit) differential data pairs at the woke same time.
 The remaining bits are used for control signals as defined by SPWG/PSWG/VESA or JEIDA standards.
 The 24-bit RGB format serialized in seven time slots on four lanes using JEIDA defined bit mapping will be named